fauzanmursyid/asctb-ftu-mapping/README.md

 Edited SVG image: https://github.com/fauzanmursyid/asctb-ftu-mapping/raw/main/v1.0/2d-models/lung-bronchi.svg

-Important notes: the 2D schematics' resolution does not show CT shapes.

-Changes from the original SVG files:

-1. The original image is a raster, so we vectorized it using Adobe Illustrator.
-2. The paths that are representing the same AS are grouped together and are given ids that represent the AS/CT.
+Change from the original SVG files: The paths that are representing the same AS are grouped together and are given ids that represent the AS/CT.

 ## References